 And saw a set of wooden doors up ahead.

-I moved forward cautiously, hoping that I was allowed to be here and that I wouldn’t have some irate security person come yell at me about trespassing.
+I moved forward cautiously, hoping that I was allowed to be here and also that I wouldn’t have some irate security person come and yell at me about trespassing.

 When I got to the doors, it was like the sky had parted and heavens had opened up with joyful singing.